 Melanie Hopson | Organizational Pillar

-She has enjoyed a variety of positions in nonprofit organizations, ecumenical settings, school districts, and city government.
-As a consultant to United Way of the Bay Area she is the project manager for a collective impact initiative that aims to cut poverty in half in the Bay Area by 2020.
-For 5 years she worked with San Francisco’s Department of Children, Youth, and their Families supporting city-wide child care, afterschool programming networks, family support programs, and professional development that trained youth workers in how to develop summer programs that would help prevent summer learning loss for students.
+Melanie has enjoyed a variety of positions in nonprofit organizations, ecumenical settings, school districts, and city government.
+As a consultant for United Way of the Bay Area, she is the project manager for a collective impact initiative that aims to cut poverty in half in the Bay Area by 2020.
+For 5 years she worked with San Francisco’s Department of Children, Youth, and their Families supporting city-wide childcare, after-school programming networks, family support programs, and professional development that trained youth workers in how to develop summer programs that would help prevent summer learning loss for students.

 Melanie collaborated with the Children’s Aid Society to plan and deliver the first west coast conference of resources for the Community School movement.
 She has created and hosted many conferences, convenings, and resource fairs that put learning resources directly into the hands of parents and youth workers so they will benefit students.